benniaustindev/benniaustindev.github.io/README.md

 * I have the ability to pick up new technologies, libraries and API, and use them without hand-holding.
 * I'm also very experienced CSS including Animations/Transitions, Responsive techniques, JSS and SCSS/LESS.
 * Quick to adapt to existing standards and best practices, as well as new frameworks, libraries and modules.
-* Experience developing apps across browsers, and many platforms, and leaning new ones
+* Experience developing apps across browsers, and many platforms, and learning new ones

 ## Professional experience

 ### Secret Lab
-_November 2018 - Present_
+_November 2018 - June 2020_
-**Senior React-Native Developer**
+**Senior React Native Developer**
-* Full stack developer, creating a cross-platform app using react-native for the front-end, and Firebase for the back-end
+* Full stack developer, creating a cross-platform app using React Native for the front-end, and Firebase for the back-end
 * Ensured that we were writing strong, human-readable code through peer-reviews and implementing research-based standards.
 * Build redux actions and reducers to ensure data in the app would stay up-to-date with the Firestore cloud to scale.
 * Implemented many UI features across multiple journeys to ensure an intuitive and clean user experience.